Category: Travel Info

 Chen Rio on a now slight windy day

-The currents in the area can be strong, so it’s important to listen to the warnings and stay out of the water until it is safe to do so – yes, even if you consider yourself an excellent swimmer!
+The currents in the area can be strong, so it’s important to listen to the warnings and stay out of the water until it is calm enough to do so – yes, even if you consider yourself an excellent swimmer!

 Are There Any Places to Avoid in Cozumel?